Informfully/Documentation/docs/source/users.rst

 User Creation
 =============

-User accounts for both the Mobile App and Admin Website are handled using Meteor's `Accounts system <https://docs.meteor.com/api/accounts.html>`_ and `password-based authentication <https://docs.meteor.com/api/passwords.html>`_.
+User accounts for both the Mobile App and Administrator Website are handled using Meteor's `Accounts system <https://docs.meteor.com/api/accounts.html>`_ and `password-based authentication <https://docs.meteor.com/api/passwords.html>`_.
 All existing users are collected in the `users collection <https://informfully.readthedocs.io/en/latest/database.html>`_.
 There are two types of users: regular users (data field ``roles`` of collection ``users`` has a value ``user``) and admin users (data field ``roles`` of collection ``users`` has a value ``['user', 'admin']``).
 Regular users can only access the Mobile App, whereas administrator users can access both the Mobile App and Administration Website.